 During installation, commission and maintenance, lockout-tagout procedures must be followed in accordance with local regulations and the documented site lockout-tagout policy.
-Refer to chapter "Lockout - Tagout procedure".
+See chapter Lockout-Tagout procedure.

-1 Ensure that there are no hazards from loose items

-Items which are not properly secured to the product, such as tools or detached components, could move or fall accidentally, with potentially serious consequences.
+1 Ensure that there are no hazards from loose items Items which are not properly secured to the product, such as tools or detached components, could move or fall accidentally, with potentially serious consequences.
+2 Pay special attention to all safety-critical components Note any damaged parts from installers or in shipping.
+CD001334_1 3 Check the environmental and space requirements Check that no permanent or temporary obstructions are in the way of the hoist when the hoist is operated.
+1-592250